MyMindsMadness/meraki/networks/README.md

 # Networks

-The webhooks offer 3 different funtions
+The Networks Tool offer 3 different funtions

 - networks_get.py will retrieve all organisation network names, IDs, Products and TimeZone and print to a nice table
 - networks_create.py will create a new network within an organisation